TheOdinProject/curriculum/rails_programming/mailers_advanced_topics/advanced_topics.md

 That route would map to the `courses#preview` action.
 You can add as many as you'd like.

-If you'd like to add a non-RESTful route to the whole collection of your resource (so you don't need to specify the `:id` attribute, like with the `index` action), you instead use the `#collection` method:
+<span id='knowledge-check-4'>If you'd like to add a non-RESTful route to the whole collection of your resource (so you don't need to specify the `:id` attribute, like with the `index` action), you instead use the `#collection` method:</span>

 ~~~ruby
   # config/routes.rb